-Shelley’s favorite meal, her way of celebrating the good times and her “standard tranquilizer” during the hard times, was tuna fish sandwiches and chocolate milk shakes.
+Shelley’s favorite meal, her way of celebrating the good times, and her “standard tranquilizer” during the hard times, was tuna fish sandwiches and chocolate milk shakes.

-She Was Roommates with Marilyn
+Shelley Winters Was Roommates with Marilyn Monroe

 According to Shelley, for a brief time at the start of her Hollywood career, she was roommates with another struggling starlet, none other than Marilyn Monroe.
 It’s important to note that other than Shelley’s words, I can’t find any solid evidence that supports these claims…

 But, with the exception of one or two Marilyn anecdotes that do not ring true—read my article on A Double Life (1947), Shelley Winters, and Marilyn Monroe for more information on those anecdotes—Shelley’s stories and insights on Marilyn could be accurate.
 Photos of the two stars in later years, particularly at the 1960 Golden Globes, where Marilyn and Shelley are all smiles as they greet each other— Marilyn even takes Shelley’s cheek quite tenderly in one picture— suggest a deep friendship with perhaps a long history.

 On David Letterman in 1989, Shelley said that she and Marilyn were roommates for “about a year on and off,” until Shelley became serious with her soon-to-be-second husband, Vittorio Gassman.
 During this year, the two blonde starlets had a blast furnishing their new place, playing the field, consoling each other through disappointing relationships and career turns, sharing clothes—the two even split the cost of a mink coat, and dreaming of becoming Oscar winning actresses who also enjoyed happy family lives.

 According to Shelley in 1987’s Marilyn Monroe: Beyond the Legend: